Uncertainty-Aware Digital Twins: Robust Model Predictive Control using Time-Series Deep Quantile Learning: Technical Background

 where $F$ denotes the dynamic function that maps from the current state and control action to the state at the next step.
 With the prediction horizon length noted as $N$ and the specified reference $\mathbf{r}=[\mathbf{r}_{k+1},...,\mathbf{r}_{k+N}]$, the MPC can be formulated as an optimization problem for the future control inputs $\mathbf{u}=[\mathbf{u}_k,...,\mathbf{u}_{k+N-1}]$:

 where $\|\mathbf{x}\|_{\mathbf{Q}}^2=\mathbf{x}^\top\mathbf{Q}\mathbf{x}$ represents the quadratic operation on the state vector $\mathbf{x}$, the weighting matrices $\mathbf{Q}\succ0$ and $\mathbf{R}\succ0$ are symmetric.
-Equation (\ref{eq:MPC_constraints_b}) is the general representation of the dynamic equation, where $\hat{F}$ denotes the predictive model.
-Equations (\ref{eq:MPC_constraints_c}) and (\ref{eq:MPC_constraints_d}) are the constraints on states and control actions, respectively, while Equations (\ref{eq: MPC_constraint_e}) and (\ref{eq: MPC_constraint_f}) explicitly denote all the inequality and equality constraints if any applies.
+The MPC objective function $J$ in Eq. (\ref{eq:MPC_objective}) consists of two type of loss: $||\hat{\mathbf{x}}_{k+i+1}-\mathbf{r}_{k+i+1}||_{\mathbf{Q}}^2$ refers to the reference tracking error throughout the horizon using the predicted states, and $||\mathbf{u}_{k+i}||_{\mathbf{R}}^2$ penalizes the control efforts.
+The two loss terms can be balanced by user-selected $\mathbf{Q}$ and $\mathbf{R}$.
+Eq. (\ref{eq:MPC_constraints_b}) is the general representation of the dynamic equation, where $\hat{F}$ denotes the predictive model.
+Eq. (\ref{eq:MPC_constraints_c}) and (\ref{eq:MPC_constraints_d}) are the constraints on states and control actions, respectively, while Equations (\ref{eq: MPC_constraint_e}) and (\ref{eq: MPC_constraint_f}) explicitly denote all the inequality and equality constraints if any applies.

 While traditional MPC effectively optimizes control actions within a finite horizon based on a deterministic system model~\cite{tsai2022design}, it does not inherently account for uncertainties or disturbances that can impact the system dynamics, states, or constraints.
 The general nonlinear system with uncertainties can be represented as: